 Today’s playlet has a great deal of incidental colour.
 We never see any of the other acts perform – and only meet one of them, the tragedian Mabel Grace (Moyra Fraser), backstage – but enough comments about their fellow pros are slipped into the dialogue to build up an intriguing picture.
 The seediness of their current surroundings (at one point Lily laments that they don’t play the number one halls) also adds something – the production certainly benefited from location shooting in a real theatre.

-Although Lily and George seem to loathe each other, they clearly despise everybody else even more.
+Although Lily and George seem to loathe each other, they clearly despise everyone else even more.
 So when they’re attacked on several fronts – firstly by the alcoholically refreshed conductor Bert Bentley (Reg Varney) and then by the theatre manager Mr Edwards (Henry McGee) – they forget their differences and display an imposing united front.
 Watching Collins and Newley bickering is good fun, but it’s equally entertaining when they become a solid unit.

 Reg Varney has the pick of the remaining roles.
 Bert is initially on affable terms with George but eventually they fall out when he dares to criticise George and Lily’s act.
 Varney looks to have been retired at the time (his previous television credit to this was a brief cameo in the Thames remake of The Plank back in 1979) but presumably the lure of acting with Collins and Newley was too intriguing a prospect to resist.